anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Those who are free of resentful thoughts surely find peace.
+Quote: As you think, so shall you become.

-By: The Buddha
+By: Bruce Lee